SvenWerlen/moulinette-core/README.md

 :warning: the core only provides the Moulinette's foundations.
 You'll have to install additional modules to bring features.

-* [Moulinette Forge - Scenes](#forge): import scenes into your world.
+* [Moulinette Scenes](#forge): import scenes into your world.
 Share your scenes with the community.
-* [Moulinette Forge - Icons](#forge-game): search and import game icons from <a href="https://game-icons.net/" target="_blank">game-icons.net</a>.
+* [Moulinette Icons](#fvtt-game): search and import game icons from <a href="https://game-icons.net/" target="_blank">game-icons.net</a>.
-* [Moulinette Forge - Image search](#forge-search): search images and generate articles.
+* [Moulinette Image search](#fvtt-search): search images and generate articles.
-* [Moulinette Forge - Tiles](#forge-tiles): search tiles and drop them on your maps.
+* [Moulinette Tiles](#fvtt-tiles): search tiles and drop them on your maps.
 Bring your own images and let Moulinette manage them for you.
-* [Moulinette Forge - Sounds](#forge-sounds): Bring your own sounds and let Moulinette manage them for you.
+* [Moulinette Sounds](#fvtt-sounds): Bring your own sounds and let Moulinette manage them for you.
 Search and play a sound on-the-fly or create a playlist.
-* [Moulinette Forge - Soundboard](#forge-soundboard): Create your own soundboard.
+* [Moulinette Soundboard](#fvtt-soundboard): Create your own soundboard.
 Prepare sounds for your games and play them very quickly and easily.
 * [Install the module](#install): install the module on your Foundry VTT server.
 * [Support me on Patreon](#support)